ThierryTouin/liferay-oauth-test/poc3-reactjs-liferay-keycloak/README.markdown

 ex : ./frontend.sh deployApps ../ app1

 #### 4. Access application uding domain
-Click on [Index of URLs](./index.html) and then click on the application URL you want to use.
+Open ./poc3-reactjs-liferay-keycloak/index.html and then click on the application URL you want to use.
+Modify the app and then repeat step 2 and 3 to build and redeploy it.

 ### Usefull commands & tips
 #### Gracefully stops all containers